Skip to content

 Men comparing prostate biopsy routes are usually trying to understand infection risk, comfort, anesthesia, MRI targeting, and whether one route is safer or better.
 The answer depends on anatomy, MRI findings, risk profile, equipment, and physician judgment.

-Both routes can diagnose prostate cancer when used appropriately.
+Both routes can obtain tissue for prostate-cancer diagnosis when used appropriately.

 MRI targeting can be paired with systematic sampling when clinically appropriate.